jacob-alford/jBot/README.md

 ## Samples Branch
 Conatains several sample commands for you to reference and test.

+## My Implementation Branch
+My personal implementation of jBot.
+Contains several versatile functions that are listed in the readme in that branch.

 ## Steps to deployment:
 * Install node
 * Install discord.js using npm